darks4ber/BugBountyClass/welcome/about-the-author.md

 This is **Rahul**.

-I'm currently a 2nd year college student and I'm doing my Bachelor's degree in CSE.
+I'm currently a 2nd year college student pursuing Bachelor's degree in CSE with specializtion in Cyber Security .

 If you want to contribute or if you have **suggestion**, please, send a **Pull Request** to this Project!